adamsondavid/tapw/README.md

-# Tap Water 🚰
+# Tap Water 💧

-A Fast, Fullstack Vue.js Template for Serverless and Docker Environments 🌐
+A Fast, Fullstack Vue.js Template for Serverless and Docker Environments. 🌐

 Build modern fullstack Vue apps with **end-to-end typesafety** and a focus on **developer experience**.
-Deploy effortlessly to the cloud in seconds with first-class support for popular providers 🚀.
+Deploy effortlessly to the cloud in seconds with first-class support for popular providers. 🚀

 ## Overview